 Marrons glace.
 Yes, I know there should be an accent over the ‘e’ , but I don’t know how to do it….OK?
 These are candied, glazed chestnuts, popular in France and Northern Italy.
 The taste is a little unusual for confectionary.
 In fact, I was a bit unsure about the first couple I tried, but with the third….oh my word, I was completely addicted.
 There is a long history associated with marrons glace, dating back to the sixteen century.

 Here is some confectionary from the southern states of America, with a name as special as the candy itself……Divinity.
 Topped with a pecan nut to cut through the sweetness of the nougat/meringue base.
 I remember these sweets with such affection.
-Maybe I was just under the spell of the South, I need to go back one day and check.
+Maybe I was just under the spell of the Deep South, I need to go back one day and check.

 Hershey kisses take me back to my childhood.
 I so loved American comic books and Hershey chocolate was part of that magical land where every kid drank root beer and bounced down to the drug store on a pogo stick.
-Pulling the little tag to unwrap the kisses is part of the joy.
-Fortunately I can buy these here in the Blue Mountains at the Candy Shop in Leura.
+Pulling the little tag to unwrap the sweets is part of the joy.
+Fortunately I can buy them here in the Blue Mountains at the Candy Shop in Leura.

 The Italian nougat in the following photo has real berries on top, The nougat itself tastes as though someone has added champagne to the mix, or maybe sherbet.
 Oddly enough Rob buys this from our nearest Coles supermarket.
 We try not to eat the whole block in one go, but well, we almost always do!

 By the way, chocolate is noticeably absent from this article.
 A friend told me to buy violet creams from Fortnum and Mason, but they were so expensive I couldn’t quite bring myself to do it.
 I certainly love sweets, but there’s a limit.

 THE AUSSIE HERO